TrollSkull/ZipCracker/README.md

 ## TEST FILES

-You can test ZipCracker by using the files in the `/test` folder, the correct password will be in row `73722`, you can test changing the number of threads with `-t` and see the speed changes when using different threads.
+You can test `ZipCracker` speed and power by using the files in the `/test` folder, the correct password will be in row `73722`, you can test changing the number of threads with `-t` and see the speed changes when using different threads.

 `python zipcracker.py test/test.zip -t 4 -f test/wordlist.txt`